Dating Your Triumph

 The Engine/Frame numbers above, denoting the start and end of annual production are based on the numbers quoted in many sources, these are derived from the factory records and parts books, information supplied by John Nelson confirms these numbers.
 But the end of one year’s production and the beginning of the next is not set in stone and machines made close to the change-over period need to be checked carefully.
 I have come to the conclusion that the Engine/Frame number should be used with care and as a guide to year specification.

 The Engine number followed by the Frame number should be your main point of reference for dating the machine.
 The Engine number was stamped first and the Frame stamped with the same number as the machine neared completion.
 Complete standard machines at no time left the factory with differing numbers!
 The Engine number is stamped in two operations; the model code (T90 etc); is usually (Not Always True) made by a single stamping and the figures should be neatly aligned and even.
 The H numbers are individually stamped and therefore variable to a degree.
 Look closely at the style of the lettering it is very distinctive!
 With some expertise it is possible to date the engine from the style of the stamping used.
-I can supply engine number photographs to show you the style used for several periods of production.

 After 1968 when Triumph changed the system to include date codes the lettering style changes slightly and the stampings are over a background making erasing the stampings more difficult.
+The B range Twins have the stampings on a raised plate that is a distinctive crankcase feature from this period.

 I am collating a series of engine and frame number photographs covering the period from 1950 to 1970 so that in the future it will be possible to confirm